...and, there's more in storage.

-When I was in junior high, the hot guitar slinger in school (one Robert Smith) had one of these.
+When I was in junior high, the hot guitar slinger in school had one of these.
 A severe guitar-envy complex developed -- I swore that someday I would meet the LP Custom challenge.
 Consequently, this guitar cannot be sold!
 Matter of fact, don't even look at it, mate.

 |1968 Gibson SG Special

 I bought this guitar in 1979 from Keith's Music in Cookeville, Tennessee, and I have played it more than any instrument I've ever owned.
 This was my main guitar while playing in college, and it always sounded and played great.
-Over the years I've installed a Gibson "Dirty Fingers" pickup in the bridge position and a Dimarzio PAF in the neck position.
-About two years ago I rewired it with standard Les Paul components.
+Over the years I've installed a Gibson double-cream "Dirty Fingers" pickup in the bridge position and a Dimarzio PAF in the neck position.
+I still have the original P-90s in the shop.

-This SG has a very bizarre thin/round neck profile -- it is almost like a Telecaster.
+This SG has the thin nut/neck profile -- it is almost like a Telecaster.
 The fingerboard is standard rosewood with dot inlays.
 This guitar can really hammer my old 50-watt Marshall, and I have grown accustomed to it's great sound.
-I've done all sorts of mods to/abused this classic, but I've always enjoyed it immensely.
-Oh by the way -- the original P-90s are are stashed away, as is the goofy tremolo.
+I've done all sorts of mods to this classic, but I've always enjoyed it immensely.

 This guitar represents a multi-year search by the GuitarAttack Crew.
 We finally took the plunge in May 2004 and acquired this classic Ibanez Explorer copy.